A Blossoming Career (1924—1926)

 In the meanwhile, Adrienne continued to make herself a known presence at star-studded events in and around Hollywood.
 She was among the crowd at the grand opening of the West Coast Balboa Theater in April; around the same time, she got a break when Universal’s Stern Brothers brought her on for their ”Excuse Makers” two-reeler series.
 Her first outing with them was in Love’s Hurdle (1926).
 Not only was she credited this time around, she was the leading lady opposite Charles King; an illustration of the two appears on a poster for the film.

-King plays an “impoverished shoe clerk” who attempts to improve upon his social status by becoming a horseback rider.
+King plays an ‘impoverished shoe clerk’ who attempts to improve upon his social status by becoming a horseback rider.
 Later on, the daughter of a thoroughbred owner comes into his shoe store; subsequently, King pretends to be the store’s owner.
-Hilarity (and romance) ensue.
+Hilarity and romance ensue.
 Sadly, this short is nowhere to be found, and is presumably lost.

 Trade papers also name Adrienne as having a role in the “Let George Do It” series, also produced by Stern Brothers and starring Syd Saylor, but yet again, this remains unconfirmed due to the series’ obscurity.

-This seems to be all from Adrienne at Universal.
-Although she was extended great quantities of publicity and congratulations regarding her “five year contract”, her option was apparently not picked up.
-She all but drops out of the studio’s roster by the end of 1926.
+Adrienne Doré all but drops out of the studio’s roster by the end of 1926.
 We won’t hear much from her until 1927, when she embarked on a lucrative Los Angeles stage métier that set another stage of her career in motion.

 At least we have this gorgeous Universal “Featured Players” spread with Adrienne center on the right page: